2010–11 St. John's Red Storm men's basketball team: Season

-St. John's, a former Big East and national power, had fallen on tough times in recent seasons.
-This year, the Red Storm (17–9, 9–5 Big East) have made a habit out of knocking off highly ranked teams, with wins over Duke, Notre Dame, Connecticut, Georgetown, and Pittsburgh, all top-15 teams.

-The Red Storm are looking for their first NCAA tournament berth since 2002.
-After defeating then #4 Pittsburgh on February 19, all 63 participating brackets in The Bracket Project placed the Red Storm comfortably within the NCAA Tournament.
+St. John's had limited success in recent seasons.
+The Red Storm (17–9, 9–5 Big East) had won games over ranked teams, with wins over Duke, Notre Dame, Connecticut, Georgetown, and Pittsburgh, all of which were in the top 15.
+The Red Storm were looking for their first NCAA tournament berth since 2002.
+After defeating then #4 Pittsburgh on February 19, all 63 participating brackets in The Bracket Project placed the Red Storm within the NCAA Tournament.

-The Red Storm also achieved their first Top 25 ranking in over a decade.
-The last time the Red Storm had previously been ranked was on November 28, 2000.
+The Red Storm also achieved their first Top 25 ranking in over a decade; the previous time was on November 28, 2000.
 On February 21, the Red Storm were ranked #23 in the AP Poll and #25 in the ESPN/USA Today Coaches Poll.
 They reached as high as #15 in both the AP Poll and the ESPN/USA Today Coaches Poll on February 28 following their road win against Villanova.